risk-first/website/docs/ai/Threats/Loss-Of-Diversity.md

 <AIThreatIntro fm={frontMatter} />

+## Risk Score: Medium

-**Impact: 3** - A lack of diversity could create system-wide vulnerabilities, where a single flaw in a dominant AI model causes widespread failure.
+A lack of diversity could create system-wide vulnerabilities, where a single flaw in a dominant AI model causes widespread failure.

+## Description

 ## Sources